drchaiya/2-FFT-IA-Attention-Head/README.md

   year={2025},
 }

-🙏 Contribution
+Contribution
 We welcome contributions from researchers and engineers specializing in model architecture, low-level GPU programming, and efficient deep learning systems.
-Please check the POC_SPEC.md (to be created) for detailed requirements or open an Issue to discuss your potential contribution.
+Please check the POC_SPEC.md for detailed requirements or open an Issue to discuss your potential contribution.